Fluffy Vegan Hot Cross Buns

 - Prep: Measure and weigh out all ingredients before beginning.
 Grease a large bowl with cooking or coconut oil and set aside (this bowl is for the rising and is different than the bowl you’ll use to mix the dough).

 - Bloom the yeast: Heat the dairy-free milk to 110F.
 Use a food thermometer to ensure that it’s exactly 110F.
-Once heated, stir in the 2 tbsp of the brown sugar with 1 tsp of flour.
+Once heated, stir in 1 tbsp of the sugar to the milk in a jar.
 Add the yeast and stir with a wooden spoon and cover.
-Place the bowl in a warm area (75-80F) to activate for 10-12 minutes.
+Place the bowl in a warm area (75-80F) to activate for 7-10 minutes.
 Your yeast may bloom faster or slower depending on the warmth of the area.
 You’ll know it’s ready when it smells yeast-like and there is foam on the top of the dairy-free milk.
 If this hasn’t happened, you’ll need to start over.

-- Make the dough: Add the remaining flour, plus the remaining brown sugar, raisins, cinnamon, allspice, and orange zest to the bowl of a stand mixer.
+- Make the dough: Pour the flour, plus the remaining sugar, cinnamon, cardamom, ginger, sea salt, and orange zest to the bowl of a stand mixer.
 Use the dough hook and gently mix the ingredients together for a minute on medium speed.
+Then pour in the milk mixture, along with the dairy free yogurt, and vegan butter.
 Turn the stand mixer on to medium-low speed and mix (or use a large spoon to mix if doing by hand).
 Mix until just combined.
-The dough will look shaggy.
-Next, add in the room temperature vegan butter, and mix on medium at first until the butter is incorporated into the dough.
-Then turn the speed up to medium-high, and allow the dough to be kneaded for 10-15 minutes, or until you’re able to do the window pane test without breaking the dough.
+Keep the dough mixing until you get a sticky dough.
+Then add in the raisins, and then turn the speed up to medium-high, and allow the dough to be kneaded for 10-15 minutes, or until you’re able to do the window pane test without breaking the dough.

-- Second rise: cover the dinner rolls with a thin clean dish towel again and place in a warm area (by the oven is fine) to nearly double in size again.
-Preheat the oven to 375F.
+- Second rise: cover the hot cross buns with a thin clean dish towel again and place in a warm area (by the oven is fine) to nearly double in size again.
+Preheat the oven to 400F.
+Once doubled in size, mix together all of the bread wash ingredients, and brush the tops of the rolls with the apricot bread wash.

-- When the hot cross buns have doubled again: mix together the flour and water in a small bowl.
+- When the hot cross buns have doubled again: mix together the flour, sugar, water, and orange juice in a small bowl.
 If you find the mixture is too runny to be piped, stir in another tablespoon or two of flour.
 Spoon the mixture into a piping bag, and snip the end of the piping bag.
 Pipe one long line over a row of rolls.
 Repeat for each row.
 Then pipe one long line across the columns of hot cross buns (i.e. in the perpendicular direction to create the cross).
 Repeat for each column.

-- Bake the hot cross buns: once the oven is preheated, place the vegan hot cross buns into the oven to bake for 23-28 minutes.
-You might need longer for 12 rolls.
-The tops should be lightly golden, but not over baked.
+- Bake the hot cross buns: once the oven is preheated, place the vegan hot cross buns into the oven to bake for 23-25 minutes.
+The tops should be golden brown but not over baked.
 Remove from the oven.

-- Brush with the orange glaze: Mix together the tablespoon of melted vegan butter, orange juice, and maple syrup for the bread wash.
-Use a pastry brush to lightly brush the mixture over the tops of the rolls.
+- Brush again with the orange glaze: Brush the tops of the rolls again with more wash.
 Allow them to cool slightly, but serve warm with vegan butter.

 - Storage: store any leftover rolls in an airtight container or baggy.
 They will last at room temperature for 1-2 days, in the fridge for 4-5 days, or in the freezer for up to 3 months.